 Tips for Pet-Proofing the Home:

-- Secure Storage: Store peppers and pepper-containing products in cabinets or areas that are inaccessible to dogs, preferably in high or locked cabinets.
+- Secure Storage: Store it and pepper-containing products in cabinets or areas that are inaccessible to dogs, preferably in high or locked cabinets.

-- Trash Management: Dispose of pepper scraps, seeds, and packaging securely in trash cans with tight-fitting lids to prevent dogs from accessing them.
+- Trash Management: Dispose ofits scraps, seeds, and packaging securely in trash cans with tight-fitting lids to prevent dogs from accessing them.

 - Countermeasures: Use baby gates or barriers to restrict access to areas where peppers or spicy foods are prepared or stored, especially during meal preparation or cooking.